Evso1/Car-Thing-Homelab-Monitor/README.md

 - If your firmware is different, you might need to remap in the JavaScript

 **Logs not showing**
-- Verify log paths exist: `ls -la /var/log/switch/`
+- Verify log paths exist
-- Check sudo permissions: `sudo -l`
+- Check sudo permissions
-- Look at API logs: `sudo journalctl -u carthing-api -f`
+- Look at API logs

-**Temperature shows "N/A"**
-- Only works on Raspberry Pi with thermal sensors
-- Other SBCs might use different paths

 ## API Endpoints